8eecf0d2/decade/README.md

 });
 ```

-For simple `JSON` responses you can return a `Router.Route.Response` object from a handler which will be parsed and sent to the client.
+For simple `JSON` responses you can return a `Router.Route.Payload` object from a handler which will be parsed and sent to the client.
 ```ts
 import { Router } from "decade";